Indian Ocean raid (1944): Massacre

 Shortly after the Behar survivors were rescued, Sakonju sent a radio message to Tone's commanding officer, Captain Haruo Mayuzumi, reprimanding him for taking non-essential personnel prisoner and not capturing the merchant ship.
 In this message Sakonju ordered that the survivors be killed.
-Mayuzumi was unwilling to do so, however, as he felt that this would violate his Christian religious beliefs.
+Mayuzumi was unwilling to do so as he felt that this would violate his Christian religious beliefs.
 His executive officer, Commander Junsuke Mii, also opposed killing the prisoners.
 Mayuzumi radioed a request to Sakonju that the prisoners be put ashore, but this was rejected.
 The captain then visited Aoba to argue his case, but Sakonju remained unmoved and told Mayuzumi to "obey my orders".
 Despite his misgivings, Mayuzumi decided to kill the prisoners.

 On 15 March the three heavy cruisers anchored at Tanjung Priok near Java.
 Following this, either 15 or 36 survivors were transferred to Aoba.
-The party sent to Aoba included Symonds, the Behar's chief officer and several of the senior officers as well as both of the ship's female passengers.
+The party sent to Aoba included Symonds, the Behar's chief officer and several of the senior officers as well as both female passengers.
 All of this group were later landed at Tanjung Priok.
 The three cruisers sailed from Tanjung Priok bound for Singapore on 18 March.
 That night, all the prisoners on board Tone were beheaded by several of the cruiser's officers.
 Mayuzumi watched the killings from the ship's bridge but Mii refused to take part.
-The number of the crew to be executed was between 65 to at least 100.
+The number of the crew to be murdered was between 65 and at least 100.